ajaycj/Raymonds-Algorithm/readme.txt

 	d.
 In the verifyCode.py supply the path to the data.txt
 	e.
 Run the python script by typing python verificationpgmname
 	f. verificationpgmname can be either verifyVector.py or verifyCode.py

-NOTE: configuraton file should be exactly names as config.txt to enable all the above programs to run

-For exponential distribution we are using code from source http://www.cs.technion.ac.il/~azlotnik/RandomNumberGenerator.java.html